NicolasLagaillardie/mpst_rust_github/artifact.md

 <details>
 <summary>
-Generating documentation for mp-anon
+Generating documentation for MultiCrusty
 </summary>
-The documentation of `mpanon` can be generated with the command `cargo doc --all-features`.
+The documentation of `multicrusty` can be generated with the command `cargo doc --all-features`.
 The generated documentation will be accessible in the file [target/doc/mpstthree/index.html](target/doc/mpstthree/index.html).